Flight forced to make an emergency landing after incident at 37,000 feet

 Photos from the flight showed the entire front part of the engine, including the large fan and engine’s casing, completely sheared away.
 The remaining portion of the outermost engine on the right side of the jet was streaked with a brown substance and there were no obvious signs of any external fire.

-, the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) said flight data was used to track the parts to a remote area of Greenland the agency described as "a wasteland covered with ice," around 150 kilometers (93 miles) southeast of the city of Paamiut.
+In a statement Thursday, the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) said flight data was used to track the parts to a remote area of Greenland the agency described as “a wasteland covered with ice,” around 150 kilometers (93 miles) southeast of the city of Paamiut.

 A helicopter operated by Air Greenland flew over the area and spotted parts from the engine.

 “The BEA is in contact with its Danish counterpart to organize the recovery of these parts,” the statement said.